TheAlphaSchoolSystemPTYLTD/online-enrolments/ceo/getMedicalImmunisations.md

    **Conditional:**

     `currentstatus [string]` - Required if `studcode` is not supplied.
-Must be 'current' or 'future' or 'past' or 'noncurrent'.
+Must be 'current' or 'enrolment' or 'future' or 'past' or 'noncurrent'.

     `studcode [string]` - Required if `currentstatus` is not supplied.
 Contains Only One Student Code if supplied.